asciidisco/Backbone.Marionette.Handlebars/README.md

 Backbone.Marionette.Handlebars
 ==============================

+## Warning
+This plugin is not yet compatible with Backbone.Marionette 0.9.
+Expect a patch soon!

 Spice up your [Backbone.Marionette](https://github.com/derickbailey/backbone.marionette) application with some [handlebars](https://github.com/wycats/handlebars.js/) flavour

 This is a tiny library which overrides some of backbone.marionettes internal